Indigenous Faculty

 Dr Dylan Robinson

-Associate Professor, School of Music; Acting Associate Dean, Equity
+Associate Professor, School of Music; Acting Associate Dean, Equity, Faculty of Arts

 Dr. Robinson is a xwélmexw (Stó:lō/Skwah) artist, curator, and writer, and former Canada Research Chair in Indigenous Arts at Queen’s University (2015–2022).
 His curatorial work includes co-curating the international touring exhibition, Soundings (2019-2025).
 His current research project xoxelhmetset te syewa:l, Caring for Our Ancestors, involves working with Indigenous artists to reconnect kinship with Indigenous life incarcerated in museums.
 As co-chair of the Indigenous Advisory Council for the Canadian Music Centre, he currently leads a process for the reparation and redress of music that appropriates Indigenous song and misrepresents Indigenous culture.